Accounting Career Center

 According to the Bureau of Labor Statistics, accounting and auditing jobs are projected to grow by 11% from 2014 to 2024 in the United States.1 This rate is considerably higher than average.
 Those accountants who are Certified Public Accountants should have the best prospects for employment.
 Total employment was about 1,332,700 in 2014 and is expected to increase by 1,475,100 by the year 2024.1

-There are several factors that are driving change and growth in the accounting profession.
+According to the Bureau of Labor Statistics, accounting and auditing jobs are projected to grow by 11% from 2014 to 2024 in the United States, which is higher than average.
+Those accountants who are Certified Public Accountants should have the best prospects for employment.
+The total employment of accountants and auditors was about 1,332,700 in 2014 and is expected to increase to 1,475,100 by the year 2024.1 There are several factors that are driving change and growth in the accounting profession.
 The Vault Career Guide to Accounting points to rising complexity of corporations, technology innovations, and the growth of international business as factors leading to job growth in the accounting sector.
-In addition, new legislation such as the Sarbanes-Oxley Act following the Enron collapse has tightened accounting regulation in US businesses, increasing the need for knowledgeable accountants to ensure compliance.
-Here are the top 10 cities in the US for being a CPA according to accounting according to LedgerLink:
+In addition, legislation such as the Sarbanes-Oxley Act following the Enron collapse has tightened accounting regulation in US businesses, increasing the need for knowledgeable accountants to ensure compliance.
+Here are the top 10 cities in the US for being a CPA according to LedgerLink:

 9. Minneapolis, MN

 7. Philadelphia, PA

 3. Boston, MA

 1. New York, NY